How has artificial intelligence evolved?

 AI from the 2010s to present

 The current decade has been significant for innovation in artificial intelligence.
 Since 2010, artificial intelligence has become part of our daily lives.
 We use smartphones with voice assistants and computers with «intelligent» features most of us take for granted.
-AI is no longer a pipe dream.- 2011: IBM Watson won a quiz that included hard questions and riddles.
-Watson has proven to understand natural language and quickly solve tricky questions.
+AI is no longer a pipe dream.

 - 2011: Apple presented Siri, a virtual assistant on the Apple iOS operating system.
 Siri uses a natural language user interface to infer, observe, respond to, and recommend to its human user.